Concordium/concordium-ledger-app/doc/ins_update_authorizations.md

 * P2 = 0, contains the authorizations in procotol versions <=3
 * P2 = 1, contains the authorizations in procotol versions 4, which have the cooldown and time parameters added.

+Key update types:

+* For P1 = 0, 1 is using lvl1 keys, 2 is using root keys
+* For P2 = 2, 2 is using lvl1 keys, 3 is using root keys

 ## Protocol description

 * Multiple commands